+Now choose $C$ verifying the condtions of Lemma \ref{ordered-negative}, so that the class of $C$ belongs to the span $\langle A, C_1, \dots, C_k\rangle$.
+The shape of $\Delta_{\Y}(A)$ is as before, but with a single rightmost vertex; if $N$ has $\rho(S)-1$ components (in particular $N$ is maximal) the total number of vertices is $mv(N)$, otherwise it is $mv(N)-1$.

-Finally, to obtain the flag $\Y'$ such that $\Delta_{\Y'}(D)$ has $mv(N)-1$ vertices, we only need to pick the point $p$ differently; namely if $mc(N)=1$ it is enough to let $p$ be a point of $C$ not on $N$, and if $mc(N)>1$ then we take $p$ to be one of the intersection points of $C$ with $C_2$.
-Arguing as above we see that the number of vertices is as claimed. \end{proof}
+Finally, if $N$ is nonzero we can pick $p$ differently, while keeping the same curve $C$ that satisfies the condtions of Lemma \ref{ordered-negative}.
+If $mc(N)=1$ we let $p$ be a point of $C$ not on $N$, and if $mc(N)>1$ then we take $p$ to be one of the intersection points of $C$ with $C_2$.
+In this way we obtain one lower point less, so if $N$ has $\rho(S)-1$ components the total number of vertices is $mv(N)-1$, otherwise it is $mv(N)-2$. \end{proof}

 \begin{corollary} Given integers $v,\rho$ with $3\le v \le 2\,\rho +1$, there exist a smooth projective algebraic surface $S$ with Picard number $\rho(S)=\rho$, a big divisor $D$ and an admissible flag $Y=\{C, p\}$ on $S$, such that $\Delta_{\Y}(D)$ has $v$ vertices. \end{corollary} \begin{proof} For $\rho=1$ there is nothing to prove, since Theorem \ref{thm:bound} shows that every big divisor and every admissible flag on a surface with Picard number 1 give rise to a triangular Newton--Okounkov body.